So What's Up With Eddie???

 Eddie's Portable Pig Out:

 Now that I've decided to not pursue EPPO, it kind of simplifies a lot of decisions for me.
-I still dream about having a house with a much bigger garage.
+I still dream about having a house with a much bigger garage or workshop.
 Or a small gentleman's farm.
 However, as I march towards my senior years, it becomes obvious that my current home is a blessing.
 It's small enough to easily maintain.
-I can cut my lawn in 10 minutes.
-If I purse bigger properties, it comes with bigger time and financial commitments.
+I can cut my lawn, weedwhack and blow in 20 minutes flat!
+If I pursue bigger properties, it comes with bigger time and financial commitments.
 We'll see.
 I'm open to change though.
 I fucking HATE working out of a single car garage.
 I want to shoot myself every time I need to access something.
+Assuming I'll spend more "garage time" in retirement, space could be helpful.

 Allan is doing well.
 He lives in Bradenton, FL (Near Sarasota) now in a gorgeous FL home on a scenic river..
-And he's really doing well with his small business called Beach Breeze Weddings.
-He's become a casual wedding coordinator.
-A few years ago, we moved Mom over to Sarasota too.
-We wanted her to be closer to Allan, since she's 78 now.
-She's also doing well and doing just fine in her beautiful home in a luxury senior community.
+And he's doing marvelously with his small business called Beach Breeze Weddings.
+He's now the "Go To" guy for casual beach weddings.
+He's a wedding coordinator, now working in conjunction with area restaurants and luxury hotels too, also offering amazing wedding decor packages.
+A few years ago, we moved Mom (now 80!) over to Sarasota, 10 minutes from Allan, mainly so he can keep an eye on her.
+She's doing pretty well in her beautiful home in a luxury senior community.
+Swims everyday, stays busy.
+Drives Allan absolutely nuts sometimes, as an aging parent can do.
+Of course there's much more of a story here, but I'm keeping it short.